vikashask/MEAN-Interview-Question/Angular/interview-question.md

 >Standard Coding guidelines- There is no Type checking in JavaScript.
 The code style needs to be defined.
 Hard to enforce style guide.
 TypeScript overcomes this issue with features like Code Analysis and Navigation, Documentation, Intellisense etc.

-### 6.What Is Ecmascript ?
+### What Is Ecmascript ?

     ECMAScript is a subset of JavaScript.
 JavaScript is basically ECMAScript at its core but builds upon it.
     Languages such as ActionScript, JavaScript, JScript all use ECMAScript as its core.
 As a comparison, AS/JS/JScript are 3 different cars, but they all use the same engine... each of their exteriors is different though, and there have been several modifications done to each to make it unique.
 Angular2 supports ES6 and higher versions.

-### 7.What Is @ngmodule?
+### What Is @ngmodule?

     @NgModule is a decorator function.
 A decorator function allows users to mark something as Angular 2 thing (could be a module or component or something else) and it enables you to provide additional data